fortify-presales/PowerShellForFOD/CONTRIBUTING.md

 The contribution guide is yet to be written.

-For more information and/or questsions please contact the author directly: kevin.lee@microfocus.com
+For more information and/or questions please contact the author directly: kevin.lee@microfocus.com